 Qualification Proposal means the part of the Proposal containing information relating to Qualification Criteria on past experience as per Section 31, as well information relating to project funding, land and grid availability as per Sections 32, 35, and 38.

-Qualified Tenderer means a Tenderer, who has cumulatively met the Qualification Criteria and the Technical Qualification Criteria.
+Qualified Investor means a Investor, who has cumulatively met the Qualification Criteria and the Technical Qualification Criteria.

-Recognized international institution is any non-Moldovan bank or financial institution guaranteeing the bid security and/or the performance guarantee on behalf of a Tenderer, which has a credit rating requirement of at least [A3] or equivalent;
+Recognized international institution is any non-Moldovan bank or financial institution guaranteeing the bid security and/or the performance guarantee on behalf of a Investor, which has a credit rating requirement of at least [Baa3] or equivalent;

-Request for Proposals or RfP means initiation of a tender process by the Tender Committee for the selection of utility-scale, wind onshore Projects, inviting Tenderers to submit Proposals in accordance with these Tender Documents.
+Request for Proposals or RfP means initiation of a tender process by the Tender Committee for the selection of utility-scale, wind onshore Projects, inviting Investors to submit Proposals in accordance with these Tender Documents.

-Roadmap means, in accordance with the Government Decision XXX/2014 and as set out in [Appendix 13], the document of assumption by the investor of the obligation to obtain, on the basis of an action plan according to the requirements set out in the tender documentation, the necessary documents for the development, construction and operation of the power plant producing electricity from RES, in the absence of one or more of the documents indicated in the tender documentation at the stage of submission of the bid.
+Roadmap means, in accordance with the Government Decision no. 690/2018 and as set out in [Appendix 13], the document of assumption by the investor of the obligation to obtain, on the basis of an action plan according to the requirements set out in the tender documentation, the necessary documents for the development, construction and operation of the power plant producing electricity from RES, in the absence of one or more of the documents indicated in the tender documentation at the stage of submission of the bid.

-Selected Tenderer means an Tenderer, or a Consortium, selected to be awarded the eligibility status and to enter into a Support Agreement as a result of the evaluation of Proposals and Financial Bids as per Section 49 of this Tender Procedure and which award decision has become final after expiry or completion of the appeals processes.
+Selected Investor means an Investor, or a Consortium, selected to be awarded the eligibility status and to enter into a PPA as a result of the evaluation of Proposals and Financial Bids as per Section 49 of this Tender Procedure and which award decision has become final after expiry or completion of the appeals processes.

-Special Purpose Vehicle or SPV means an entity established under Moldovan law in which a Selected Tenderer or the members of a selected Consortium only, are the only direct or indirect controlling shareholder[s], (in the event of a Consortium, in compliance with the Consortium Agreement).
+Special Purpose Vehicle or SPV means an entity established under Moldovan law in which a Selected Investor or the members of a selected Consortium only, are the only direct or indirect controlling shareholder[s], (in the event of a Consortium, in compliance with the Consortium Agreement).

 Support Agreement means the agreement providing support measures adopted by ANRE, containing the terms for a physically settled Power Purchase Agreement, and, once the conditions set out in art.
 38 of the Renewable Energy Law are met, the terms for a financially settled Contract for Differences.

-Supported Capacity means the total or a part of the installed capacity of the Project, for which a Tenderer has been selected in accordance with the Marginal Bid Rule and Tie-Breaker Rule to receive support measures under the Support Agreement, and which cannot be higher than [105 MW (inclusive)].
+Supported Capacity means the total or a part of the installed capacity of the Project, for which a Investor has been selected in accordance with the Marginal Bid Rule and Tie-Breaker Rule to receive support measures under the Support Agreement, and which cannot be higher than [105 MW (inclusive)].

 Supported Output means the energy produced by the Supported Capacity of the Facility developed by the Eligible Producer.